Associate Professor of Counselor Education and School Psychology

-Stephen Flynn is a National Certified Counselor (NCC), Approved Clinical Supervisor (ACS), American Association of Marriage and Family Therapy Clinical Fellow, Licensed Marriage and Family Therapist (LMFT) in New Hampshire and Colorado, Licensed Professional Counselor (LPC) in Colorado and South Dakota, and Qualified Mental Health Professional (QMHP) in South Dakota.
+Stephen Flynn is a National Certified Counselor (NCC), Approved Clinical Supervisor (ACS), American Association of Marriage and Family Therapy Clinical Fellow and Approved Supervisor, Licensed Marriage and Family Therapist (LMFT) in New Hampshire and Colorado, and Licensed Professional Counselor (LPC) in Colorado.
 Dr. Flynn teaches clinical and research oriented courses in both clinical mental health and school counseling programs.
-He has diverse experience in applied settings including: Couples & family training institute, university counseling center, private practice, mental health agencies, inpatient psychiatric hospital, emergency room assessment team, and as the director of a counselor training lab, and as the coordinator of clinical experiences for a CACREP accredited counseling program.
+He has diverse experience in applied mental health settings including a couple and family training institute, university counseling center, private practice, mental health agencies, inpatient psychiatric hospital, emergency room assessment team, as the director of a counselor training lab, and as the coordinator of clinical experiences for a CACREP accredited counseling program.

 Dr. Flynn has led multiple empirical investigations in the counseling profession.
-His work has been accepted for publication in the following counseling journals: The Journal of Counseling and Development, Counselor Education and Supervision, Career Development Quarterly, and the Journal of Humanistic Counseling.
-He has been appointed as a full-time Editorial Board Member for the Journal of Counseling and Development and Counselor Education and Supervision.
+His work has been published in a broad range of counseling journals, including: The Journal of Counseling and Development, Counselor Education and Supervision, Career Development Quarterly, The Family Journal, Counseling Outcomes Research and Evaluation, and The Professional Counselor.

 Degrees and Education